jeremyrutz/agile-forecasting/README.md

 throughputs, num_items, num_completed all need to be of the same value type.
 That is, if throughput is in user stories, then num_completed should be the planned user stories and num_completed are the user stories completed to date.

+User parameter values must be added to **multiple-items-date-forecast.config.json** for input.
+See example file for parameters and format.

 ### multiple-items-date-forecast-cli:

 Same script as above, except that the script uses historical throughput values from a comma-delimited (CSV) file via a command line argument.